List of extreme temperatures in Australia

-The highest temperature ever recorded in Australia is 50.7 C, which was recorded on 2 January 1960 at Oodnadatta, South Australia and 13 January 2022 at Onslow, Western Australia.
-The lowest temperature ever recorded in Australia is -23.0 C, at Charlotte Pass, New South Wales, on 29 June 1994.
+The highest temperature ever recorded in Australia is 50.7 C, which was recorded on 2 January 1960 at Oodnadatta, South Australia, and 13 January 2022 at Onslow, Western Australia.
+The lowest temperature ever recorded in Australia is -23.0 C, at Charlotte Pass, New South Wales.

 Highest temperatures recorded in Australia

 It was previously thought that the highest temperature in Australia was 53.1 C in Cloncurry, Queensland, on 16 January 1889.
 This record has been removed by the Bureau of Meteorology though as it was measured using a non-standard temperature screen.
 It is believed that the temperature that day was most likely about 47 C.